BII-Lab/DNS-layer-Fragmentation/README.md

 2. if you want to redirect all you nomal DNS traffic to the proxy, configure your /etc/resolv.conf.
 Set nameserver to 127.0.0.1.(optional)

-3.run ClientProxy.
-Example
+3. run ClientProxy, as:

+	./ClientProxy -proxy "ServerProxy IP:Port"

+For exaple if the server is ruing ServerPorxy on 202:104:10:10:10000, we use
+	./ClientProxy -proxy 202:104:10:10:10000

+4. For more help information, you can use -h option

-	./ClientProxy -proxy="192.168.37.121:10000" -listen ":53"
+	./ClientProxy -h
 Testing
 -------

 Make sure you have a working "dig" command.
-If you started your client side dns_proxy service on 127.0.0.1, then you should be able to say:
+If you setup your ClientProxy and ServerProxy acorrding to the instruction, then you should be able to say:

-	dig @127.0.0.1 www.baidu.com a
+	dig @127.0.0.1 www.yeti-dns.org aaaa

-and get a result back.
+and get a result back using our fragements proxy.
 If you want to see the details, you can use -debug for more running information.